-Following this guidance is not compulsory.
-You are free to take other action.
-But if you do follow the guidance you will normally be doing enough to comply with the law.
+If you follow this guidance you will normally be doing enough to comply with the law.
 ART Members are expected to follow this guidance to get the benefit of ART liability insurance.
-Relevant enforcing authorities will seek to secure compliance with the law and may refer to this guidance as illustrating.
+Relevant enforcing authorities will seek to secure compliance with the law and may refer to this guidance.

 Code of Practice

-Members shall adhere to the safeguarding policy for the activity applicable to the venue where the event is taking place.
+Members shall adhere to the safeguarding policy for the activity applicable to the venue where the event or training is taking place.

 Members shall provide evidence of enhanced DBS or equivalent disclosure where necessary.

 Members should complete safeguarding awareness training to the level recommended by the C of E.

-Ringing teachers must avoid one-to-one working with children.
-Make sure there is another adult present.
+Ringing teachers MUST avoid one-to-one working with children.
+Always make sure there is another adult present.